pedro-zh/mlops_project2/README.md

 ├── model.py              # Contains the model architecture (GLUETransformer)
-├── main.py               # Main script to run the training with specified hyperparameters ├── dockerfile            # Dockerfile to build the training image ├── requirements.txt      # Python dependencies for the project ├── .devcontainer/        # GitHub Codespaces configuration folder │   └── devcontainer.json
+├── main.py               # Main script to run the training with specified hyperparameters ├── dockerfile            # Dockerfile to build the training image ├── .dockerignore         # Specifies files and directories to be ignored by Docker ├── requirements.txt      # Python dependencies for the project ├── .devcontainer/        # GitHub Codespaces configuration folder │   └── devcontainer.json